Satch70/data-science-S2023/challenges/c08-structures-assignment.md

   - It looks like it is approximately 40000 PSI.
 - To what extent can you tell what shape the distribution of the data has?
-  - The shape looks close to normal.
+  - I can not tell the shape of the distribution.
 - Assuming the scopus is the strength of an individual part made from this aluminum alloy, is the observed variability real or induced?
   - It says these are the “true” breaking strength for each sample, due